The Top 3 Mistakes When Using Air-Dry Clay

 When it comes to air-dry clay, the most vulnerable areas to cracking or breaking are the joints of the same.
 This is why most potters consider single-piece structures as the strongest.
 However, most creations made of clay require the use of multiple pieces bonded together.

 Doing this enables the seams to interlock together as opposed to being pressed down.
-Slip is actually a rudimentary form of glue that is made to stick the clay pieces together.
+Slip is a rudimentary form of glue that is made to stick the clay pieces together.
 You can create it by soaking the clay scraps in a good amount of water until it softens into a watery and slurry form.

-Next, stir this mixture and push it through the wired mesh in order to remove the lumps.
+Next, stir this mixture and push it through the wired mesh to remove the lumps.
 Once the lumps are gone, you can use this mixture and apply it to the surface with the help of a paintbrush.

 3. Failing to Store Air-Dry Clay Properly:

 This, without a doubt, is the worst thing you can do when using air-dry clay.
-Remember, the healthier the air-dry clay is when starting the project, the better is your chance to see a perfect final project.
-The leftover clay has to be sealed within an airtight bag or container such as the Tupperware box.
+Remember, the healthier the air-dry clay is when starting the project, the better your chance to see a perfect final project.
+The leftover clay has to be sealed within an airtight bag or container such as a Tupperware box.

 Refrigerator bags or sandwich bags are fine as well as long as they are of the sealable type.
 In case there is little or almost no air, the air shall stop drying & remain in a malleable condition.
 However, storing the clay after a partially completed project can be a tricky affair.
 This is especially true in case your project has large pieces.
 Each sculptor has his/her own technique.
 Experimenting with the storage techniques can be helpful for you.
 If you are looking for a storage solution, you can try out the IRIS USA Quart Clear & Black Storage Bins.
 These bins come with a durable lid that can be sealed securely with the latching buckles for clay storage.

 The best strategy commonly used by air-dry clay crafters includes wrapping the same with clingfilm to trap the moisture inside.
-You can also make use of gardening spray to mist the clay every now and then lightly.
+You can also make use of gardening spray to mist the clay now and then lightly.

 The process mentioned above works best when you opt to resume the work within 24 hours.
 If you do plan to make a particularly large, ball-like piece, you can opt for the bulking technique.
 This effect can be achieved by molding the solid clay sections.
 However, this technique might lead to a lot of clay wastage.